 Now Andrea taps into those experiences as a community health worker and insurance navigator for Toledo/Lucas County CareNet, which helps low-income residents get access to insurance coverage, medical care and social services.
 A former CareNet member who relied on the charity care network for medical services, Andrea is an integral part of an expanding community-wide care coordination system.

 “It’s so rewarding to help people like myself who work so hard to support themselves and their families but need some assistance,” Andrea says.
 “I know firsthand how CareNet makes a difference in this community and that feeling of relief from having someone who can help.”

 Andrea and other community health workers employed by care providers throughout Lucas County are coordinated by the Hospital Council of Northwest Ohio’s Northwest Ohio Pathways HUB.
-Formed in 2006, Pathways has worked to improve birth outcomes in Lucas County by securing needed medical and community resources for pregnant women most at risk for having low birth weight babies.
+Launched in 2007, Pathways has worked to improve birth outcomes in Lucas County by securing needed medical and community resources for pregnant women most at risk for having low birth weight babies.

 In 2015, Pathways expanded to include community health workers who help coordinate care for Toledoans living in low-income neighborhoods with diabetes, high blood pressure and heart disease – or who are likely to get them.
 Community health workers get medical coverage for clients, navigate the healthcare system with them, and provide health education through regular home visits.

 The call to help low-income Lucas County adults prevent and manage chronic diseases with evidence-based services is urgent: 74% of residents making less than $25,000 a year were overweight or obese; 46% had high blood pressure; and 24% had diabetes, according to the 2013/2014 Lucas County Community Health Assessment.